hoothin/PagetualGuide/docs/rules/loadMore.md

 # loadMore
->Selector of "load more" button you want to auto click
+>Selector of the “load more” button you want to auto‑click.

 Example:
 --